elinorbgr/dlib/README.md

 having variadic arguments.
 Each of these 3 categories is optional, but the ones used must appear in this order.
 Return types of the functions must all be explicit (hence `-> ()` for void functions).

-If the feature `dlopen` is absent, this macro will expand to an extern block defining each of the items, using the second argument of the macro as a link name:
+If the feature named by the first argument (in this example, `dlopen-foo`) is absent on your crate, this macro will expand to an extern block defining each of the items, using the third argument of the macro as a link name:

 ```rust
 #[link(name = "foo")]